-‘Southern Charm’ Drama At Saint Ravenel Christening Between Kathryn Dennis/Thomas Ravenel
+Thomas Ravenel Reportedly Had Kathryn Dennis Thrown Out of Saint's Christening

 A source says that it is unclear what triggered the issue, but that Thomas Ravenel had Kathryn “forcibly” removed from the church where Saint was being christened.

-Just last night, fans of Southern Charm found out, straight from the mouth of Thomas Ravenel, that even though he had said before that she would not take a drug test after rehab because “she knew she would fail,” that Kathryn Dennis indeed took the test, and passed, which meant that she would be allowed to have visitation with both children once again.
-This information was shared after last night’s episode aired on Bravo, as a preview for next week’s episode of Southern Charm.
+Just last night, fans of Southern Charm found out, straight from the mouth of Thomas Ravenel, that even though he had said before that she would not take a drug test after rehab because “she knew she would fail,” that Kathryn Dennis indeed took the test and passed, which meant that she would be allowed to have visitation with both children once again.
+This information was shared after last night’s episode aired on Bravo as a preview for next week’s episode of Southern Charm.

-Three years ago, Saint’s older sister, Kensie (Kensington Calhoun Ravenel) was also christened at the same French Protestant (Huguenot) Church in the heart of Charleston, in happier times for the couple.
+Three years ago, Saint’s older sister, Kensie (Kensington Calhoun Ravenel), was also christened at the same French Protestant (Huguenot) Church in the heart of Charleston in happier times for the couple.

-Will Folks, of Fitsnews attended that event, and spoke of it as a happy day.
+Will Folks, of Fitsnews, attended that event and spoke of it as a happy day.

 “A spitting image of her gorgeous mother, the beautiful twelve-week-old girl (Kensington Calhoun Ravenel, officially) received the sacrament of baptism at a private ceremony inside this historic place of worship in the ‘Holy City.'”